ology/techn.ology.net/blog/2022/01/07/git-status-over-a-repository-sandbox/index.markdown

 ---

-I made an app that does that!
+I have a sandbox with over a hundred repositories.
+This is probably small compared to many uber-geeks.
+But anyway, I made an app that does that!
 And here it is...

 The standard perl preamble: